-The firm should ensure that the total variable remuneration does not reach a scope that it limits the firm's ability to strengthen its own funds.
+The firm should ensure that the total variable remuneration does not reach a level that it limits the firm's ability to strengthen its capital base.

-The variable remuneration should be able to be set at zero.
+It should be possible to set the remuneration at zero.

 Composition of variable remuneration